OgarProject/Ogar/README.md

 * *:443 - for the game server

 Please note that on some systems, you may have to run the process as root or otherwise elevate your privileges to allow the process to listen on the needed ports.

+## Configuring Ogar
+Ogar has a configurations field that can be modified.
+To do this, open up GameServer.js with a decent text editor (except for notepad), then go to line 45 to see the config values.

 ## Contributing
 Please see [CONTRIBUTING.md](https://github.com/forairan/Ogar/blob/master/CONTRIBUTING.md) for contribution guidelines.